-In partnership with Energy Conservation Works, we are excited to invite you to a virtual film screening and panel.
+In partnership with Energy Conservation Works (ECW), we are excited to invite you to a virtual film screening and panel.
 Please join us in viewing Switch On on either November 18, November 25, December 2, and December 9.
 We also want to invite you to a Global Energy Perspectives panel discussion on December 16 at 7:00 pm streamed live on the ECW Facebook page.
 The panel features representatives of organizations working locally and globally on energy issues, including Candra Day with Vista 360, Brot Coburn with the American Himalayan Foundation, Nathan Wendt with the JH Center for Global Affairs, and Phil Cameron with ECW.

 Switch On is a documentary produced by the Switch Energy Alliance (SEA), centered on energy in the developing world.

 Across the developing world, billions lack safe, reliable energy — impacting lighting, literacy and education, water and food supply, communication and technology, healthcare, trade, and the economy, social programs and government.
 What the United Nations calls ‘energy poverty’ is one of the most profound challenges in the world today, causing suffering and instability in many countries.
 But inspiring leaders, entrepreneurs, and everyday citizens are standing up to bring power to their people.